open-source-labs/Quell/README.md

 - Automatic unique cache key generation
 - Partial and exact match query caching
 - Programmatic rebuilding of GraphQL queries to fetch only the minimum data necessary to complete the response based upon current cache contents

-Currently, Quell can only cache query-type requests without arguments, aliases, fragments, variables, or directives.
-Quell will still process these other requests, but will not cache the responses.

 ## Installation